Units of Measure

 Using agreed upon standard units will facilitate network interoperability into the future.
 Valueflows uses the units of measure from the OM2 vocabulary, also listed in the Other Namespaces page in this section.
 Here is the complete and up-to-date rdf reference for OM2.

 We expect that user applications will choose a much smaller subset of these standard units, and probably maintain them separately.

 To facilitate this, a csv file of units has been extracted from OM2 to make it easier for user groups to choose their set of standard units.
 Since OM2 is in active development, this file will gradually become out of date, but we expect added units to be newer scientific units not usually used in economic applications.

 This file includes only the English version for now, although some additional languages can be found in OM2.
 The currencies have been removed, since we recommend these be set up as Resource Specifications instead, semantically, and specifically given the proliferation of alternate currencies.
 We have added classifications (partially complete) to facilitate search for needed units.
 The columns in this file are, left to right:

 - OM2 owl Class.
 When a Unit belonged to multiple classes, those were consolidated to one row, under "Unit".

 - Unique identifier in OM2.
 These can be prefixed with "http://www.ontology-of-units-of-measure.org/resource/om-2/" for direct access; but also used as-is internally to an application as a readable unique identity.

 - Description from OM2.

 one.
-This indicates a generic one dimensional unit from the scientific perspective, which in business is often called "each", "pieces", "count", or similar.
-OM2 does have a unit called
+This indicates a generic one dimensional unit from the scientific perspective, which in an economic application might be called

-See this directory for other potentially useful artifacts.
+See this directory about units for other potentially useful artifacts.